 In March 2020, the World Health Organization designated the outbreak of the novel strain of coronavirus known as COVID-19 as a global pandemic.
-The ongoing pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains and manufacturing, including our own, have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+The ongoing pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as at various points during the pandemic, worker shortages have occurred; supply chains and manufacturing, including our own, have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
 In response to the impact of COVID-19 and its variants and in accordance with guidance from the CDC and the State of North Carolina, we have implemented measures to mitigate exposure risks and support operations.
-The health and safety program we have initiated requiring use of face masks, mandatory vaccinations, social distancing, sanitary handwashing practices, use of personal protective equipment stations, stringent cleaning and sanitization of all facilities and measures to reduce total occupancy in facilities, as well as temperature and symptom screening procedures at each location may not sufficiently protect our employees.
-We have communicated to our employees that based on their comfort level, regardless of role, they may elect not to come to work.
+The health and safety program we have initiated addressing the use of face masks, mandatory vaccinations, social distancing, sanitary handwashing practices, use of personal protective equipment stations, and stringent cleaning and sanitization of all facilities may not sufficiently protect our employees.
 Any additional resurgence of outbreaks, new regulatory orders or guidance, or self-imposed protective measures we impose could require reversal of our previously eased restrictions to our on-site activities and, as a result, adversely impact our business, including our preclinical studies and clinical trials.